Identify type, approximate thickness

 Buckled Shingles

-Buckled shingles are caused by shingles being installed over sheathing that is at near mill moisture content.
-OSB wrapped in plastic leaves the mill at about 6% moisture content.
-The bunk of OSB will remain at near mill moisture content until it is installed at the jobsite and has had a chance to reach equilibrium moisture content (EMC) with the jobsite environment.
+The panels will remain at near mill moisture content until they're unwrapped and installed on a roof.
+Once installed, they need a chance to absorb enough moisture from the air to reach equilibrium moisture content (EMC) with the jobsite environment.
 The amount of time required to reach EMC varies according to the site humidity levels.

 RADIANT BARRIER SHEATHING (Potential fire danger)